 - Can I make changes to my application once I have submitted it?

-No. Please make sure your application is complete and accurate when you submit.
-If you have any questions regarding your application, please email the Exchange Team at email@example.com and Include your name, Carleton ID number, and level of study (Undergraduate or Graduate).
+No. Please make sure your application is complete and accurate when you submit it.
+If you have any questions regarding your application, please email the Exchange Team at firstname.lastname@example.org and include your name, Carleton ID number, and level of study (undergraduate or graduate).

 - How competitive is it to be placed in my first-choice institution?